 5. Too Many Plugins

 It was briefly mentioned in a previous point, but it deserves its own place on the list.
 Reduce the number of plugins as much as you can to improve your website load speed.

 - Do you really need those 295 custom shortcodes?
 (If you already use them, then it’s not a good idea to remove them).

 - Is your huge slider with over 1000 animations and options utilized to its full potential, or do you have two slides with one animation on your whole site?

-- Is your “playlist” plugin really needed when you have used it only once on a post from a few years back?
+- Is your “playlist” plugin really required when you have used it only once on a post from a few years back?